ss16-byte/python-portfolio/README.md

 - Gravitational Force
 - Scientific Visualization

-Note:
-This project was developed with significant AI assistance while I explored computational physics concepts.
+Note: Built with AI assistance.
+Every line was reviewed and understood.
+I designed the physics logic; AI helped with syntax and debugging.